 Mechanical and electrical equipment are recognized as necessary elements of modern living.
 Their disposition in relation to an historic structure, property and District requires discretion and care so that the historic character remains intact.
-The following elements should be situated in the least visible location from public streets: satellite dishes, air conditioners, heat pumps, attic fans, and solar panels.
+The following elements should be situated in the least visible location from the public street: satellite dishes, air conditioners, heat pumps, attic fans, and solar panels.